badamosor/csci-5922/README.md

 results: Includes our experiment results

-scripts: Includes python scripts and scripts for Google colab
+scripts: Includes python scripts of our implementation

+If you use Google colab, use the scripts written for Google colab located in python_scripts_for_colab

+If you have other environments such as Ubuntu 18.04, use the scripts located in python_scripts